 The warning signs

 A man I once worked with began forgetting his passwords.
 Today there are too many passwords and pins to contend with anyway, but this man would forget a password he had written down a half hour earlier.
 Because he forgot where he had written it down, he would create a new one and then just as quickly forget that one.
-As a result his office wall was plastered with sticky notes filled with current and former passwords so we put together a binder containing his most important websites and passwords.
-He forgot it was there and the sticky notes began to accumulate once again on his office wall, accompanied by his appeals for assistance.
+As a result his office wall was plastered with sticky notes filled with current and former passwords.
+We composed a binder containing his most important websites and passwords.
+He forgot it was there and the sticky notes began to accumulate once again on his office wall, as did his appeals for assistance.

 This man could sit and conduct a conversation and appear to be normal but when focus was demanded, everything fell apart.
 Where some issues should have been concerning for him, he was now apathetic.
 When he no longer took any interest in refilling prescriptions or taking his mandatory insulin, the situation became critical.
-It was at this point that the issue of care became a preoccupation accompanied by his denial: as life continued to fall apart he insisted he was perfectly fine, didn’t require care because his wife was providing it, there was nothing wrong with his mind and he was not drinking to excess.
-This was a portrait of progressive cognitive decline.
+It was at this point that the issue of care became a subject of discussion accompanied by his denial.
+As normal life began to unravel and continued to fall apart denial predominated: he insisted he was perfectly fine, didn’t require care because his wife was providing it, there was nothing wrong with his mind and he was not drinking to excess.
+Such was a portrait of progressive cognitive decline.

 What defines mild memory loss vs Dementia?